 Passengers on a European cruise that stops anywhere in England will likely have a chance to visit a traditional British pub.
 Fortunately, even those whose ship is sailing nowhere near the U.K. can enjoy their favorite British specialties at the traditional Pub Lunch.

-Specialties like fish and chips are already familiar to an American audience, but some of the more traditional dishes may not be immediately recognizable.
+Cruise food specialties like fish and chips are already familiar to an American audience, but some of the more traditional dishes may not be immediately recognizable.
 That's why passengers should go out of their way to try the bangers and mash, a delicious combination of pork sausage (the "bangers") and mashed potatoes (the "mash") topped with a rich gravy.
 Another hearty option for a meal is the ploughman's lunch, a cold dish that features bread, a thick slice of cheese, a pickle, various fruits and vegetables and butter.